 Four consecutive verses are devoted to the astonishment of the queen of Sheba, while the actual wise and impressive words of the king remain hidden in shadow and we do not know how exactly he succeeded in eliciting the admiration of the exotic queen.
 The queen’s sentences thus become the central axis around which the story revolves, and they attest more than anything else to that which is absent from the story.
 They underscore the fact that other than these words, there is no information about the content of the leaders’ verbal exchanges.
 If we add to this the literary fact that we noted earlier, that the queen’s speech (like other details in the story) is filled with exaggerated expressions, then the essence of the story becomes problematic and the reader becomes skeptical of its credibility.

 The story of the queen of Sheba stands as an antithesis to the story of the judgment, not only with respect to the relationship between speech and action, but also in its attitude to the accepted social order and to binariness.
 I maintain that the surprising appearance of the queen of Sheba contains a threat to the conventional social order.
-She resists placement within the usual squares of social and cultural definitions and her existence challenges accepted distinctions.
+She resists placement within the usual categories of social and cultural definitions and her existence challenges accepted distinctions.
 She is a woman who is not defined by being a mother, or even as a life-saving figure.
-Her words revolve around wisdom and there is no discernible act of seduction or other familiar female practices.
+Her words revolve around wisdom and there is no discernible act of seduction or other stereotypically female practices.
 She does glorify God but there is no indication that she joined the people of Israel, or that she becomes part of the family, and so she remains a foreigner.
-It can even be said that she is ‘a stranger among strangers’ since against the background of the number of the many rulers who came to Solomon to see his wisdom (???) she is the only woman.
+It can even be said that she is ‘a stranger among strangers’ since against the background of the number of the many rulers who came to Solomon to see his wisdom (1Kgs 5:10–14) she is the only woman.
 Furthermore, she functions in the public sphere in a leadership role, usually reserved for men, and is the only one who came not only to hear the wisdom of Solomon, but also to test it.
 In all these points, the story of the queen of Sheba challenges that which is familiar and known.

-The relationship between the queen and Solomon is also not very clear and remains shrouded in awkward vagueness.
+The relationship between the queen and Solomon is also not very clear and remains shrouded in problematic vagueness.
 It is true that the queen of Sheba does not openly and explicitly seduce Solomon, but she tells him ‘all that was with her heart.’
 Solomon does not take her, but ‘there was nothing hidden from the king that he could not explain to her’, and at the end of the meeting he ‘gave to the queen of Sheba every desire that she expressed, as well as what he gave her out of Solomon’s royal bounty.’
 The reader senses an intimacy between them that goes beyond a matter-of-fact diplomatic connection, but finds no explicit indication that any such thing took place.